-With the summer coming to a close, it’s time to send the kids back to school.
-And by “send,” I mean, “keep them locked up at home and try not to get them killed.”
+The Holidays are over, and the kids have been sent back to school.
+And by “sent,” I mean, “pumped with anti-virals to keep them from getting killed.”
 Though that’s Job #1 for all parents (Job #2 being fully restocking the wine fridge), never before has the job felt so immediate and overwhelming.
 So is that why I’m feeling so anxious, or is it something else entirely?
 And if so, is wine good for anxiety?

 yes, Wine Is Good For Anxiety